wirrunna/CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW/README.md

 Review the calculated filters, then click "Save filter settings to YAML file" and fill in the dialog popup where you can set the filter name for the group of filters and a second popup for the channel number in the pipeline (I usually just put 0 for the channel and change to the correct channel when building the pipeline).
 Again, the label is a descriptor showing the Bass measurement label and the filter task settings (Target Level, frequency spread and Flatness target) so that in later testing I can see what I was trying to do.
 REW will then popup a standard save file dialog to save the EQ Filters for CamillaDSP in the correct format for Biquad filters.

 These screengrabs show the REW EQ screen Target Settings and Filter Tasks panels with filters calculated for the Bass measurement and the save file dialog.
+Passive crossovers rarely attempt to equalise the SPL for a driver, but with an active crossover flattening the SPL is easy, as is extending the low end by reducing the output to that SPL of the lowest response.
+Note the "predicted" response.
-![alt text](<Images/REW EQ screen for Bass showing save dialog - ask for label.jpg>) REW EQ screen for Bass showing save dialog - ask for label.jpg
+![alt text](<Images/REW EQ screen for Bass showing save dialog - ask for label.jpg>)

+REW EQ screen for Bass showing save dialog - ask for label.jpg
 ![alt text](<Images/REW EQ screen for Bass showing save dialog - ask for channel.jpg>) REW EQ screen for Bass showing save dialog - ask for channel.jpg